-Log in to the NTO community as Samantha.
+Log in to the NTO site as Samantha.

 - Joel checks his email for a new verification code, and enters it in the Verify page.

-- From the App Launcher (), search for Accounts.
+- From the App Launcher (), find and select Accounts.

 - From the list of accounts, choose NTO Customers.